By Tim Lambert

 In 1908 most African Americans in Georgia were disenfranchised.
 There were also many lynchings in Georgia in the late 19th and early 20th centuries.
 Then in 1915, the boll weevil reached the state and it devastated cotton production.
 The Depression of the 1930s made economic problems worse.
 But prosperity returned with the Second World War.
 After the war, Georgia became industrialized.
 Georgia became a center of the airline industry.
 In the 1960s segregation ended and African Americans gained the vote.
 In Maynard Holbrook Jackson Jr became the first African-American mayor of Atlanta.
 In 1976 Jimmy Carter, a former governor of Georgia was elected president.
 In the early 21st century service industries made up the largest part of the Georgian economy.
 Georgia is known for growing peanuts, cotton and peaches.
 In 2018 the population of Georgia was 9.6 million.

-A short history of Alaska
+A short history of Savannah, Georgia

 A short history of Arizona